 ♦ Becoming a Stephen Minister

-Potential Stephen Ministers are considered by referral from staff or from those who volunteer.
-However, each candidate must fill out an application and be interviewed by at least two Stephen Leaders.
+Potential Stephen Ministers are considered by come from self-referral, from staff recommendation, or from other churches.
+However, each candidate must fill out an application and a background check,and be interviewed by at least two Stephen Leaders.
 After completing the training, they will be commissioned by the congregation to serve in this capacity.
+A part of Stephen Ministry training is to be able to identify when a care receiver may need professional care.
+At that time, possible referrals would be handled by the Stephen Leaders and Pastors after discussing this with the possible care receiver.

 Stephen Leaders are individuals who have usually first been Stephen Ministers.
-They have attended the intensive training conference to prepare them to lead the Stephen Ministry program.
-The Stephen Ministry Program has recommended that Stephen Leaders not serve in the capacity of Stephen Ministers to allow them the necessary time for leadership, teaching and supervision.
-Stephen Leaders assume responsibility for various phases of the program including recruitment of future Stephen Ministers.
+They have attended an intensive one week training conference to prepare them to lead the Stephen Ministry program.
+Stephen Leaders assume responsibility for various phases of the program including recruitment of future Stephen Ministers, assignment of care receivers, continuing education and training.

 Pastor Ken Nyhusmoen Advisor